Max Kade German House

 Über das Haus

 Our goal is to promote the cultures of the German-speaking countries and to immerse the students in the German language.
-Three native speakers of German reside in the House every year: the Faculty-in-residence and the Teaching Assistants.
+Two native speakers of German reside in the House every year: the Faculty-in-Residence (FiR) and the Teaching Assistant (TA).

 Facts about the German House: